Local Content Legislation Assisting Enhanced Competitiveness Highlighted at Guyana Energy Expo

 Initiate and accelerate the building of capacity in areas of oilfield operations

 Ensure multiple Guyanese companies are in competition as they build capacity

 Guyanese companies must think big and long term in their vision and business strategy.

 Compete locally, expand globally.

-TOTALTEC is focused on the success of the energy industry in Guyana for the benefit of the country, its people, and partner companies.
+TOTALTEC Inc. is a majority Guyanese owned and operated company focused on the success of the energy industry in Guyana for the benefit of the country, its people, and partner companies.
 It does this through three areas: people, partnerships, and facilities.
-Qualified and motivated Guyanese develop through the TOTALTEC Academy, where more than 1,200 have been trained.
-Partnerships prioritize products and services that are starting points to grow from, creating new Guyanese led companies, for example Jaguar Oilfield Services.
-Facilities include Guyana Shore Base Inc (GYSBI, also a partnership) providing a complete range of services to onshore/offshore operations.
-The TOTALTEC 94% Guyanese workforce includes 6 nationalities with more than 160 years of international oilfield experience.
+Qualified and motivated Guyanese develop through the TOTALTEC Academy, where more than 1,600 have been trained to international standards.
+Partnerships prioritize products and services that are starting points to grow from, creating Guyanese led companies, for example Jaguar Oilfield Services.
+Facilities include multi-client offices, open yards, workshops and storage areas operated by TOTAL-BASE Services Guyana Inc., adjacent to Guyana Shore Base Inc. (GYSBI).
+A complete range of services to onshore/offshore operations is provided on TOTAL-BASE facilities.
+The TOTALTEC 96% Guyanese workforce includes 6 nationalities with more than 160 years of international oilfield experience.

 TOTALTEC CEO Lars Mangal addressing the Guyana Energy Conference and Expo on the subject of how local content legislation has assisted with enhancing competitiveness.